 The Career and Alumni Center accompanies IFA Paris students even after graduation by linking them with its strong alumni network composed of individuals originating from 50 different countries.
 The key word here is synergy, whereby IFA Paris, its students and its graduates are all set to be major actors in the reshaping of the luxury industry panorama.

 Our MBA Courses are structured with the ECTS framework in mind as set by the Bologna Convention.
 Upon completion of their studies participants will gather a total of 120 ECTS that they will be able to transfer if they wish to further their studies.
-The Course is also accredited by IDEL/IDEART* and is certified as “International Master”.
+This program is also certified by FEDE (Fédération Européenne Des Écoles).